The Truth About Love: Live performances

 In Australia, Pink promoted The Truth About Love by performing "Blow Me (One Last Kiss)" and "True Love" on Today.
 She also performed "Try" during the fourth season of The X Factor Australia and held a one-night-only concert at the Forum Theatre, in Melbourne.
 On November 12, 2012, she performed during the "Power of Pink" benefit concert at Sony Pictures Studios, singing her previous singles as well as "How Come You're Not Here?", "Try", and "Blow Me (One Last Kiss)".
 A day later, Pink was featured on an episode of VH1 Storytellers.
 Her setlist included "Blow Me (One Last Kiss)", "How Come You're Not Here?", and she was accompanied on stage by Lily Allen and Nate Ruess during the performances of "True Love" and "Just Give Me a Reason", respectively.
 At the 2012 American Music Awards, Pink performed "Try" and recreated the highly choreographed routine from the music video joined by her male dancer, Colt Prattes.
 The performance was met with positive reviews from critics.

 Pink then returned to Europe to further promote the album.
-On November 30, 2012, Pink played a private concert organized by NRJ at Salle Wagram in Paris, France.
+On November 30, 2012, Pink played a private concert organized by NRJ at Salle Wagram in Paris.
 The following day, she appeared on Swiss television show Benissimo and sang "Try".
 Pink performed the song again on the semi-finale of the ninth series of The X Factor UK.
 On December 8, 2012, she performed "Try" on German television show Wetten, dass..?, accompanied by Prattes.
 The singer was a main headliner at the 2012 edition of Jingle Bell Ball, an annually-held event promoted by Capital FM, which took place at the O2 Arena in London.
 Among the songs performed were "Blow Me (One Last Kiss)" and "Try".
 She later performed "Try" on The Graham Norton Show, in an appearance aired on December 31, 2012.
 At the 56th Annual Grammy Awards on January 26, 2014, Pink performed a medley of "Try" and "Just Give Me a Reason".
 Pink descended from the ceiling on ropes and performed "Try" while flying above the audience and executing an aerial dancing routine.
 She then landed on stage and sang "Just Give Me a Reason" joined by Nate Ruess.